mir3z/chip8-emu/README.md

 The emulator has a decent implementation of all 35 CHIP-8 op-codes, all of which are well-tested.

-Two known "quirks" have also been implemented (see: `chip8.CPU#quirks`):
+Two known "quirks" have also been implemented (see: [`chip8.CPU#quirks`](http://mir3z.github.io/chip8-emu/doc/chip8.CPU.html#toc5)):

 * Load/store quirks - Instructions `LD [I], Vx` and `LD Vx, [I]` increments value of I register but some CHIP-8 programs assumes that they don't.
 * Shift quirks - Shift instructions originally shift register VY and store results in register VX.
 Some CHIP-8 programs incorrectly assumes that the VX register is shifted by this instruction, and VY remains unmodified.

-Project repository contains 90 CHIP-8 roms which can be found at http://chip8.com (CHIP-8 Program Pack).
-All of them were checked and should work fine.
+Project repository contains 90 CHIP-8 roms and their descriptions which can be found at http://chip8.com (CHIP-8 Program Pack).
+All of them were checked and should work fine on the emulator.
 It is a common issue among emulators I have tested, that some of ROMS were not working correctly - this is mostly because of quirks I have mentioned above and errors in op-codes implementation.

 Original CHIP-8 keyboard layout is mapped to PC keyboard as follows by default: